Alloy Artifacts

 Of these alternatives, we can easily rule out the first.
 Existing makers with a full line, such as Bonney, Herbrand, Plomb, or Snap-on, would have been concerned about maintaining their own (higher margin) brand identity.
 In addition, we know from experience that there weren't any other tools in the 1940s matching the Craftsman "V" style: before finding the actual maker, we conducted an extensive and fruitless search for other brands of tools matching the Craftsman models.

-Alternative (2) would seem reasonable, though there's a bit of a chicken-and-egg problem here.
+The second alternative would seem reasonable, though there's a bit of a chicken-and-egg problem here.
 Existing makers asked to provide prototypes or samples, but without a firm contract in hand, would be likely to offer tools they already made, to avoid the cost of developing new dies and tooling.
 And if the maker already produced both forged wrenches and socket tools, they were already full-line manufacturers and would have been concerned about diluting their own brands.

-The last alternative is intriguing and may seem even a bit radical.
+The third alternative is intriguing and may seem even a bit radical.
 A company that designs and specifies a product is already more than half way to being a manufacturer, and Sears has always been considered as just a buyer and retailer, not a manufacturer.
 However, Sears had long operated a highly-regarded product testing laboratory, and a company that can test to spec is well equipped to write a spec.
 And by the early 1940s the Sears hardware department knew a lot about tools.

 The evidence for this seems clear enough.
-In researching the early production of the modern era, we were able to collect a number of examples believed to be from around 1945.
+In researching the early production of the Modern Era, we were able to collect a number of examples believed to be from around 1945.
 Multiple tools were found that could be attributed to different makers, but which were basically identical in design and dimensions.
-The only reasonable conclusion is that both makers were following the same spec, which logically would have to been provided by Sears.
+The only reasonable conclusion is that both makers were following the same spec, which logically would have to have been provided by Sears.
 We'll present the evidence in the section Prelude to the Modern Style.

 Then after this audition process, Sears evaluated the results and chose Maker "V" as their primary contract manufacturer.
 And that brings us neatly to the next section, where we will finally get to meet Maker "V".